 Diarylide Yellow HR-70 (A different pigment formulation with the same pigment code- refer to notes)

 In regard to PY83's lightfastness issues, we're grateful to Golden for illuminating the differences.
-One kind of PY83 has excellent lightfastness and is more opaque (the HR70 version), while the other form is transparent and has poor lightfastness.
-Unfortunately the current ASTM only ascribes one lightfastness code, which is applied by paintmakers in a blanket sort of way.
-So, the fading transparent version of PY83 is frequently mis-ascribed an excellent lightfastness rating, which truly only belongs to the other kind of PY83.
+Some types of PY83 are said to have excellent lightfastness and this is associated with the more opaque version (the PY83 HR70 sub-type).
+The other form, which is a gorgeous transparent kind of PY83, has poor lightfastness.
+Unfortunately the current ASTM only ascribes one lightfastness code, the excellent one, which is applied by paintmakers in a blanket sort of way.
+So, the fading transparent version of PY83 is frequently mis-ascribed an excellent lightfastness rating.
+It seems that the good lightfastness only belongs to some of the opaque kinds of PY83.
 The transparent, fugitive version has a lovely look to it, but terrible lightfastness.
 In the case of Golden, who made this discovery, they opted to keep the transparent version in their blends and adjust the low lightfastness rating to match.
-They shared a discussion of this as well as an illustration of how the transparent version compares to other pigments in the same color space.
+Golden, who makes Williamsburg Oils, shared a discussion of PY83 in their paint lines, as well as an illustration of how the transparent version compares to other pigments in the same color space.

 In terms of health and safety, we were shocked to hear this is a problematic pigment due to benzidine (we advise all artists to research toxicity and benzidine in their pigments).
 This pigment metabolizes to a carcinogen-- Monona Rossol alerted us to this in her writing, more of her materials can be found here.
 It sounds like heating also creates a carcinogen.
 Additionally, contamination with PCBs is likely as well.
 There are also thresholds for limiting the dust so please consult proper handling.